hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 subdivisions, one being those who still stick to the priestly profession, while the other lives by other professions.
-There only the first subdivisions, carrying on the priestly profession, are called "Brâhmanas", and though the other subdivisions are by lineage descendants from Brahmin fathers, yet the former do not link themselves in matrimonial relation with the latter.
-For example, by the name of "Nâgara Brâhmana" are meant only those Brahmins who are priests living on alms; and by the name "Nâgara" only are meant those Brahmins who have accepted service under the Government, or those who have been carrying on the Vaishya's profession.
+There only the first subdivisions, carrying on the priestly profession, are called "Brāhmanas", and though the other subdivisions are by lineage descendants from Brahmin fathers, yet the former do not link themselves in matrimonial relation with the latter.
+For example, by the name of "Nāgara Brāhmana" are meant only those Brahmins who are priests living on alms; and by the name "Nāgara" only are meant those Brahmins who have accepted service under the Government, or those who have been carrying on the Vaishya's profession.
 But it appears that such distinctions will not long continue in these days in Gujarat.
 Even the sons of the "Nagara